 Here are some reasons why older adults might experience delayed healing in the first place.

 Diabetes is one of the most common reasons for delayed healing in the elderly.
-This disease can negatively affect wound healing because the elevated blood sugar in patients with diabetes narrows the blood vessels and hardens the arteries.
+This disease can negatively affect wound healing because elevated blood sugar in patients with diabetes narrows the blood vessels and hardens the arteries.
 Besides that, there’s also diabetic neuropathy which results in loss of sensation, and it can slow down the process of healing as well.
 If a diabetic isn’t able to feel changes in a wound, it can become more severe.

 Delayed Inflammatory Response

-The inflammatory response is the first phase when blood vessels expand to let nutrients and white blood cells to reach the wound.
+The inflammatory response is the first phase when blood vessels expand to let nutrients and white blood cells reach the wound.
 Basically, your immune system inflames the wound to prevent further infections in case of cuts, burns, and similar injuries.
 This process drastically slows down in older adults, which is why their wounds tend to heal much slower than usual.

 Reduced Skin Elasticity

 The elastic tissue and collagen fibers in the outer dermal layer provide strength and flexibility, as well as help the tissue to recover and restore it to its original state.
 As we grow older, our skin naturally loses its elasticity, which can also prevent it from recovering quickly.
-As the tissue is less elastic, it isn’t able to fully return into its natural shape and color, which is exactly why the elderly have a higher risk of scarring from a wound.
+As the tissue is less elastic, it isn’t able to fully return to its natural shape and color, which is exactly why the elderly have a higher risk of scarring from a wound.

-How to Recover after an Injury
+How to Recover After an Injury

-Recovering after an injury can be a quite long process which takes a lot of time, strength, and patience, which is particularly true for falls — the most common cause of injuries among senior citizens.
+Recovering after an injury can be a quite long process that takes a lot of time, strength, and patience, which is particularly true for falls — the most common cause of injuries among senior citizens.
 Advanced age significantly increases the likelihood of hospitalization after a fall, and it’s important to remember that falls account for 87% of all fractures among people older than 65.